otrocadev/tesla-landing-clone/README.md

-# 🚗 Tesla Landing Page Clone using 🚀 Astro & 🔥 Tailwind CSS
+# 🚗 Tesla Landing Page Clone using 🚀Astro 🔥Tailwind CSS & 💚Vue.js

 This project tries to replicate the landing page of the [Tesla's](tesla.com/es_ES) webpage in Spain to learn Astro and CSS technologies.